vsimakhin/web-logbook/README.md

 # Supported operating systems

 Since it's written in golang it can run on any system if you compile the sources.
-For now in the [Release](https://github.com/vsimakhin/web-logbook/releases/latest) page there are 3 binaries for linux, macos and windows, all of them are amd64.
+For now, on the [Release](https://github.com/vsimakhin/web-logbook/releases/latest) page, there are 3 binaries for Linux, MacOS and Windows, all of them are amd64.

 # Interface

-Currently there are implemented several modules in the logbook app:
+Currently, there are implemented several modules in the logbook app:
 * Logbook itself
   * Attachments for the flight records
   * Map drawing and distance calculation for the flight record